 The UbiDuo can load saved conversations onto a flash drive via the standard USB port.
 If the flash drive is then connected to a computer, it can be used to print those conversations.

-Yes, up to 100 MB of space is available to save conversations on the UbiDuo.
-However, conversations are not saved automatically - the user must explicitly instruct the UbiDuo to save a conversation.
+Yes, the UbiDuo 2 has up to 2 GB of space available to save conversations.
+However, conversations are not saved automatically, the user must explicitly instruct the UbiDuo to save a conversation.

 Yes, the Save feature can be disabled for additional security.